TinnedTuna/PPUKYork/York/Meetings/2013/10/18/minutes.md

 discriminant at play.
 Nick mentions the cost of the PCC elections -- £5,000 just to run.

-Leanne would like more recognition of early years teachers and a better salary.
+Leanne would like more recognition of early years workers and a better salary.
-Early years teachers typically put up with (literally) more shit in a day, and are on minimum wage.
+Early years workers typically put up with (literally) more shit in a day, and are on minimum wage.
 Even after expensive qualifications, they still often only earn minimum wage.